kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 	#.
 Report the number of observations in the sample or population that fall within each bin (resolution step):

-		A.	number of metal pieces with appearance level "acceptable" and "unacceptable"
+		A.	number of metal pieces with appearance level "acceptable" and "unacceptable" are added up
-		B.	number of pieces with defect level 1, 2, 3, 4
+		B.	number of pieces with defect level 1, 2, 3, 4 are counted
-		C.	number of batches with yield inside each bin level
+		C.	number of batches with yield inside each bin level are calculated
-		D.	number of temperature values inside each bin level
+		D.	number of temperature values inside each bin level are computed

 	#.
 Plot the number of observations in category as a bar plot.
 If you plot the number of observations divided by the total number of observations, :math:`N`, then you are plotting the **relative frequency**.